 This time there was a wider range of topics than ever before.
 From science, space travel, language analysis, politics to IT security, everything was there.
 To help you find your way through this huge jumble of lectures, we offer a selection of our highlights below.

 36C3 Lecture recommendations – Brain hacking by Linus Neumann

 This presentation by the security researcher and press spokesman of CCC Linus Neumann is about our daily business.
 The fight against fraud on the Internet through phishing mails.
 This lecture shows which psychological mechanisms lead to people falling for such e-mails and what can be done about it.
-Many of the topics readers of our contributions will have seen in a similar form, such as here.
 Nevertheless, we can recommend this talk to anyone, as it explains the topic of phishing with a lot of humour and yet still to the point.

 36C3 Presentation recommendations – How to Break PDFs by Vladislav Mladenov

 Signing PDFs plays an important role in today’s working life when it comes to exchanging contracts and sensitive data between two parties via PDFs.
 In this talk, security researchers from the Ruhr-Universität Bochum explain which attacks have been discovered during their research on the validation of signatures.
 This talk is especially recommended for readers who are looking for a secure program to read PDFs.

 36C3 Lecture recommendations – The useful-unobjectionable spectrum of Felix von Leitner